Franz Dörr: Sinking of the Tirpitz

 When it finally became clear that the target was the Tirpitz, it was too late for the fighters to intercept, and the Tirpitz was destroyed with much loss of life.
 Neither 9.
 Staffel nor the Kommandostaffel found the bombers and returned to Bardufoss airfield.
 Dörr and Ehrler were both made responsible for the loss and tried before the Reichskriegsgericht on 17, 18 and 20 December 1944.
 While Ehrler was found guilty, Dörr was acquitted from all charges.
 He died on 13 October 1972 in Konstanz, West Germany.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Dörr was credited with 128 aerial victories.
-Obermaier and Spick also list Dörr with 128 victories claimed in 437 combat missions.
+Obermaier and Spick also list Dörr with 128 victories claimed in 437 combat missions and a mission-to-claim ratio of 3.41.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 122 aerial victory claims, all of which claimed on the Eastern Front.